genomicsITER/cirdb/README.md

 <a name="chapter6"></a>

 <!--
 # Chapter 6.
-Whole-genome sequence analysis in CIRdb.
+Whole-genome sequence analysis in CIRdb (xyz 2026)

 Studies are ongoing.
 Results to be announced.